Table of Contents

-Dogs parks can be a great way to socialize your pet and get some exercise at the same time.
-Dog parks are also shared spaces; before you leash up Fido at head to the dog park, there are some rules you and your dog should comply with.
-These rules make the dog park a safe, clean environment that is also fun for pets and pet parents alike.
+Dog parks can be a great way to socialize your pup and get them some exercise at the same time.
+But because dog parks are shared spaces, there are some things you should know before you leash up Fido at head out for a romp.
+When all visitors follow proper dog park etiquette, it helps create a safe, clean, and fun environment for pets and pet parents alike.

 Because there are so many different dogs from different environments mixing in one place, the dog park can be a hothouse of infectious agents.
 Parasites like hookworms, roundworms, giardiasis, and coccidiosis thrive in feces and shared water bowls.
 If you think there is even a chance your pet could be infected with a contagious disease or parasite, stay at home.

-4. Be mindful of your pet’s age and personality.
+Be mindful of your pet’s age and personality

 Don’t bring puppies under four months to the park.
 Young dogs’ immune systems aren’t fully developed and they can catch all sorts of diseases.
 Dog parks are breeding grounds for intestinal parasites, parvovirus, and kennel cough.